derekchan/amazon-redshift-monitoring/README.md

   * INTERVAL : how frequent you intend to run this monitoring, e.g. "1 hour"
   * AWS_ACCESS_KEY_ID : Access ID with access to cloudwatch:PutMetricData
   * AWS_SECRET_ACCESS_KEY : Secret access key
+  * AWS_DEFAULT_REGION : AWS region of the Redshift cluster

-* Copy the code to your server and set up a cron
+* Copy the code to your server and set up a hourly cron job
+> ./run.sh

 * After a few hours you can check your CloudWatch metrics, and create alarms.
 You can also create a Dashboard with all the graphs and have a view of your database as this one: